 Fear Affects Many Behaviors

 Not surprisingly, Mimulus plays an important part in many Aldaron Essences’ formulas; it’s featured in nearly half of our 33 flower essence formulas for dogs.
-Below, I’ll highlight a selection that demonstrates how Mimulus can be used to help resolve of dog behavior issues.
+Below, I’ll highlight a selection that demonstrates how Mimulus can be used to help resolve a variety of of dog behavior issues.

 General Fearfulness and Anxiety